xtendui/xtendui/src/gatsby/markdown/components/overlay/interaction.md

 ## Hash

-You can link the activation in the url hash, hash activation has precedence over class activation.
+You can **link the activation in the url hash** to be linkable and more usable, hash activation has precedence over class activation.

 Hash attribute `data-xt-hash` can be on **elements** or **targets**, also hash activates on hash location change.